Jamal Musiala (l.) and Florian Wirtz are just two of the young talents that have flourished in the Bundesliga. - © IMAGO/Silas Schueller/DeFodi Images

 So that's the how, but what about the why?
 In large part it comes down to German football's revamp after the country's disappointing campaign at UEFA Euro 2000, where they finished bottom of Group A with just one point from three games.

-A similar argument could be made for Haaland as the planet's best striker, and it's no surprise the 22-year-old spent two and a half formative years honing his craft in the Bundesliga.
+Still, German clubs have earned a reputation for adding the best youngsters from across the continent to their squads.
+Haaland is a clear example of that - at Manchester City, he has arguably emerged into the planet's best striker, but the 23-year-old spent two-and-a-half formative years honing his craft in the Bundesliga.
 A sensational return of 29 goals in 27 outings for Salzburg demonstrated his immense potential, which was developed into world-class ability in the German top flight.
 By the time he left Dortmund, the Norwegian had notched an eye-watering 86 goals in 89 club appearances.

 And who will be the latest unknown youngster to emerge in 2023/24?
 Only time will tell, but one thing's for sure in the Bundesliga: the next world-beater is always just around the corner.